-The problems I had with my camper van conversion company
+Problems I had with my first van conversion company

 Back in 2015, I had my first Sprinter Van on order from the dealer and was searching for someone to build it out for me.
 I considered Sportsmobile, but I wanted something that felt a little more like me.
 Sportsmobile creates a quality product, but you’re limited by color choices, layouts, and more.
 In hindsight, I would have saved myself a ton of headache if I just went with Sportsmobile, but I mistakenly prioritized a custom look over function.

-One day I was scrolling Instagram and found a photo of a van with beautiful cabinets made out of reclaimed barnwood and white counter tops.
+One day, I was scrolling Instagram and found a photo of a van with beautiful cabinets made out of reclaimed barn wood and white countertops.
 It was exactly the style I thought I wanted.
-I contacted the builder, flew out to California to meet with him, and shortly after signed a contract.
+I contacted the builder, flew out to California to meet with him, and shortly after, I signed a contract.
 During our initial meeting, there were a few red flags, but I was wooed by the photos and ignored my gut instinct.

 This is just one example.
 We never really talked about my solar setup (which I ended up having to replace altogether just six months after he completed the build) or what kind of fridge or stove I wanted.
 He just made those decisions for me and I followed his lead assuming he was the “expert”.